 The proximity of IH-35 and SH-80 largely shapes the traffic patterns of Blanco Gardens.
 The most noticeable vehicular traffic is large truck traffic.
-Freight and utility traffic is high in the neighborhood due to the adjacent and nearby industrial uses, commercial shopping areas on River Road and SH-80, the Wastewater Treatment Plant, and other non-City facilities to the north.
+Freight and utility traffic is high along River Road due to the adjacent and nearby industrial uses, commercial shopping areas, the Wastewater Treatment Plant, and other non-City facilities to the north.
 These raise safety concerns and cause wear-and-tear on the neighborhood's roads, particularly River Road.
 Minimizing or eliminating these issues is a priority that many residents raised throughout the Plan process.